KarstenFinlay/Air-PhP/README.md

 ```
 As a traveller
 So that I can stay at a property
-I want to be able request to hire a listing
+I want to be able book a listing
 ```
 ---
 ### SHOULDS